openlayers/openlayers/changelog/upgrade-notes.md

 As a side effect, the view `rotate` method is gone and has been replaced with `adjustRotation` which takes a delta as input.

+##### Zoom is constrained so only one world is visible

+Previously, maps showed multiple worlds at low zoom levels.
+Now, the view is restricted to show only one world.
+To get the previous behavior, configure the `ol/View` with `multiWorld: true`.

 ##### Removal of deprecated methods

 The `inherits` function that was used to inherit the prototype methods from one constructor into another has been removed.